schellingb/wajic/README.md

 You can find the official Win64 EXE [here](https://nodejs.org/download/release/latest-dubnium/win-x64/node.exe).

 ## Building an Application
-Building can be done by manually calling Clang in the command line or by using a build system like GNU Make.
+Building can be done automatically or manually by calling Clang in the command line or by using a build system like GNU Make.

+### Automatically Building
+First, make sure clang, wasm-ld and wasm-opt exist in the same directory as wajicup.js.
+See the section [Using Symbolic Links](#using-symbolic-links) for how to do this without fully copying these files.

+Then just run the following command to get a fully packaged, optimized and independent html file of the first sample:

+`node wajicup.js Samples/Basic.c Basic.html`

+At first, this only builds raw C/C++ applications without the C/C++ standard libraries or dynamic memory allocations.
+To get support for these system libraries, just download the [pre-built system libraries and headers](https://github.com/schellingb/wajic/releases/tag/bin) and put it into the wajic directory.

+Now we can build the rest of the samples, for example the WebGL sample, with:

+`node wajicup.js Samples/WebGL.c WebGL.html`

+See the sections [Introducing WAjicUp](#introducing-wajicup) and [Directly Compiling with WAjicUp](#directly-compiling-with-wajicup) for details and how to output separate html/js/wasm files.

+### Manually Building
 For example, to build the basic sample, run this command to create Basic.wasm:

 `clang -I. -Os -target wasm32 -nostartfiles -nodefaultlibs -nostdinc -nostdinc++ -Wno-unused-command-line-argument -DNDEBUG -D__WAJIC__ -fvisibility=hidden -fno-rtti -fno-exceptions -fno-threadsafe-statics -Xlinker -strip-all -Xlinker -gc-sections -Xlinker -no-entry -Xlinker -allow-undefined -Xlinker -export=__wasm_call_ctors -Xlinker -export=main samples/Basic.c -o Basic.wasm`